ctrlplusb/cinderella/README.md

 ## Introduction

 `cinderella` is _heavily_ inspired by [`animejs`](http://animejs.com/) - a wildly popular, well maintained, and just all out badass library - so if you are a sane person you'll likely want to check them out first.

-I created `cinderella` out of a selfish desire for specific timeline semantics.
+I created `cinderella` for the following reasons:

+ - a selfish desire for specific timeline semantics
+ - a more rigid API so that I could provide some guarantees

 ## Tutorial